This beautiful, varied county on the south coast of England has so much to offer…

 - Caalm Camp, Shaftesbury

 There’s really no bad time of year to visit Dorset!
-But given that a great deal of the best Dorset attractions are outdoorsy days out, summer is probably best if you want a strong chance of good weather.
+But given that many of Dorset’s best attractions are outdoorsy days out, summer is probably best if you want a strong chance of good weather.
 Summer is also the season for festivals, so there’s even more going on than usual.

 During spring, you have beautiful new foliage, as well as lots of new baby animals.
 This is a great time to visit a children’s farm or go wildlife spotting in the countryside.
+And to take a walk through one of Dorset’s bluebell woodlands.
 And from mid-May to the end of June you can see baby swans hatching at Abbotsbury Swannery.

-Camp Bestival – 30th July – 2nd August 2020 – family-friendly music festival in the grounds of Lulworth Castle.
+- Camp Bestival – 25th-28th July 2024 – family-friendly music festival held on the grounds of Lulworth Castle.

 I have a bumper guide to the best beaches in Dorset England over on my other blog, so go check that out for more info.
 In the meantime, here are a few of the highlights you shouldn’t miss…